Elfshot

-Elf-shot, associated with "elf arrows", Neolithic flint arrowheads sometimes used as amulets.
+A pair of prehistoric flint arrowheads, set in silver and used as amulets.
+Such arrowheads were associated in folklore with elves, and referred to as "elf arrows".

 Elfshot or elf-shot is a medical condition described in the Anglo-Saxon medical text Wið færstice that may have been believed to be caused by elves shooting invisible elf-arrows at a person or animal (most often cattle), causing sudden shooting pains localized to a particular area of the body.
 Modern diagnoses might include rheumatism, arthritis, muscle stitches or cramps.

 The term "elf-shot" is variously understood and used across different contexts.
 It has been interpreted as referring not only to disease caused by elves using projectiles but also to witchcraft involving projectiles without elves or fairies.
 Additionally, it can denote prehistoric arrowheads believed to be used by fairies or witches to cause harm or serve as protective amulets.
 Consequently, scholarship on elf-shot has been marked by significant confusion, with different sources applying divergent definitions and missing connections between them.